It all seemed so simple in the ‘good old days’ of drone flying in the UK.

 If you wanted to use a drone for business or to make money with it in some way you had to obtain a ‘PfCO’ from the CAA.
 The rules may have felt restrictive to some, but at least they were simple to understand and actually worked quite well.

-As July 2020 looms closer, UK drone laws are about to change.
+As July 2020 looms closer, (Now delayed due to Coronavirus) UK drone laws are about to change.
 At Drone Safe Register™ we recognise that rules and regulations have to adapt and change with emerging technology, but the new drone laws are confusing to say the least.
 We also feel they do not promote drone safety as clearly as existing rules.

 Drone Safe Register™ is calling for a straightforward UK drone policy – A policy people actually have a chance of understanding.
 We see real signs that public opinion is growing more positive around the use of drones and their benefits.
 Our enquiry numbers are up, and we’re picking up regular work for our members for roof inspections and drone insurance assessments.
 There is a risk that new drone laws could kill our industry just as it’s taking off.

 The current system of PfCO requirement for commercial work actually works well.
 We are concerned that the new scheme will force many pilots to pay thousands of pounds to obtain extra permissions to suit their business needs.
 At the same time, ‘non trained’ will creep into the market for more basic commercial drone work driving down the fees professionals can charge and putting some out of business.

 Is this the way for the UK to become a world leader in the use of drone technology?